 The Shelton Project started as a medical mission to Port Antonio, Jamaica in 2002.
-During those trips, HLN took medical volunteers and provided free healthcare, medications, diabetes and cardiovascular screenings, glucometers and blood presure machines to adults.
-In 2006, we provided supplies to five churches to establish health ministries.
+During those trips, HLN took medical volunteers and provided free healthcare, medications, diabetes and cardiovascular screenings, glucometers and blood pressure machines to adults.
+In 2006, we provided supplies to 5 churches to establish health ministries.
 Dr. Daniela Speck's generosity in giving her practice made it possible to provide free healthcare to the public.
 The days ran from morning until dusk.
-Two days were devoted to adult healthcare from Dr. Speck's office and one day was devoted to screenings at Titchfield and Port Antonio High.
+Two days were devoted to adult healthcare from Dr. Speck's office and one day was devoted to screenings at Titchfield and Port Antonio High schools.

 Healthy Lifestyle Network, Shelton Project Medical Missions, 2006.

 In addition to providing healthcare, the Shelton Project established a reading program at the Port Antonio Infant School.
 In 2009, we attempted to engage several infant and basic schools in a football program.
 In 2010, HLN developed a Four-Pronged Program for the ten infant and basic schools in Port Antonio.

 Environment - Teaching environmental stewardship of the land, planting, recycling, conserving energy and in general tips on going green.
 The children plant trees, vegetables and flowers.
 Schools that have no land space to make outdoor beds utilize pots.

 Nutrition - The children learn healthy food choices and learn to eat from the land by eating the vegetables they plant.

 Reading -All schools are provided books to create a library to encourage the children to read.
 These books are available to the children to read before and after school, and during school according to the rules of the classroom.

 Physical Activity - Each school is encouraged to establish either a co-ed football team or two single gender teams.
 All the teams are members of the Shelton Wee Ones Football League.
 The first tournament was held on June 21, 2011.